Like most spoiled kids from my generation, I grew up with my mom doing my wash.

 Drying Your Clothes

-In summertime, you can just take your soaking wet clothes and hang them on the line.
+In the summertime, you can just take your soaking wet clothes and hang them on the line.
 They will dry fairly quickly in the sun.

 In wintertime, this doesn’t work so well.